 When your OHI processes the claim after Medicare, you need to submit a claim to WPS for any remaining balance.
-See the Claims section of this handbook for more information.
+See the Claims section for more information.
 Note: TRICARE pays after most insurance plans with the exception of Medicaid, TRICARE supplements, the Indian Health Service, and other programs and plans as identified by the Defense Health Agency.